boolbag/EditPad-Goodies/Making Text Pretty - Syntax Coloring and Color Palettes/Syntax Coloring Schemes/INI/INI for MishMash/README.md

 1. Don't have EditPad Pro?
 Get the **[click here for a free trial](http://yu8.us/eppdemo)**

+2. Installing the actual syntax-coloring scheme

+   * Manual Method: drop the `.jgcscs` file at the top of this page into the `%APPDATA%\JGsoft\EditPad Pro 7` folder

-2. Like all other syntax-coloring schemes: directly in EditPad.
-Go to _Options / Configure File Types / Colors and Syntax Tab / Syntax Coloring Scheme pull-down menu_ and hit _Download_.
+   * From within the program: this will work once I'm able to upload the schemes to EditPad (broken as of May 19 2019).
+Like for all other syntax-coloring schemes, within EditPad, go to _Options / Configure File Types / Colors and Syntax Tab / Syntax Coloring Scheme pull-down menu_ and hit _Download_.

 ## A Few Words About the Scheme